awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. Choose the **Production** OU \(not the check box\) to navigate to its contents\.

-1. Under **POLICIES**, choose **SERVICE CONTROL POLICIES** and then choose **Attach** next to `Whitelist for All Approved Services` to enable users or roles in member accounts in the Production OU to access the approved services\.
+1. Under **POLICIES**, choose **SERVICE CONTROL POLICIES** and then choose **Attach** next to `Allow List for All Approved Services` to enable users or roles in member accounts in the Production OU to access the approved services\.

 1. The information pane now shows that two SCPs are attached to the OU: the one that you just attached and the default `FullAWSAccess` SCP\.
-However, because the `FullAWSAccess` SCP is also a whitelist that allows all services and actions, you must detach this SCP to ensure that only your approved services are allowed\.
+However, because the `FullAWSAccess` SCP is also an allow list that allows all services and actions, you must detach this SCP to ensure that only your approved services are allowed\.

 1. To remove the default policy from the Production OU, next to **FullAWSAccess**, choose **Detach**\.
-After you remove this default policy, all member accounts under the root immediately lose access to all actions and services that are not on the whitelist SCP that you attached in the preceding step\.
-Even if an administrator in one of the accounts grants full access to another service by attaching an AWS Identity and Access Management \(IAM\) permissions policy to a user in one of the member accounts, any requests to use actions that aren't included in the **Whitelist for All Approved Services** SCP are denied\.
+After you remove this default policy, all member accounts under the root immediately lose access to all actions and services that are not on the allow list SCP that you attached in the preceding step\.
+Any requests to use actions that aren't included in the **Allow List for All Approved Services** SCP are denied\.
+This is true even if an administrator in an account grants access to another service by attaching an IAM permissions policy to a user in one of the member accounts\.

-1. Now you can attach the SCP named `Blacklist for MainApp Prohibited services` to prevent anyone in the accounts in the MainApp OU from using any of the restricted services\.
+1. Now you can attach the SCP named `Deny List for MainApp Prohibited services` to prevent anyone in the accounts in the MainApp OU from using any of the restricted services\.

    To do this, choose the **MainApp** OU \(not the check box\) to navigate to its contents\.

 1. In the **Details** pane, under **POLICIES**, expand the **Service control policies** section\.
-In the list of available policies, next to **Blacklist for MainApp Prohibited Services**, choose **Attach**\.
+In the list of available policies, next to **Deny List for MainApp Prohibited Services**, choose **Attach**\.

 ## Step 4: Testing Your Organization's Policies<a name="tutorial-orgs-step4"></a>

 You now can sign in as a user in any of the member accounts and try to perform various AWS actions:
 + If you sign in as a user in the master account, you can perform any operation that is allowed by your IAM permissions policies\.
 The SCPs don't affect any user or role in the master account, no matter which root or OU the account is located in\.
-+ If you sign in as the root user or an IAM user in account 222222222222, you can perform any actions that are allowed by the whitelist\.
-AWS Organizations denies any attempt to perform an action in any service that isn't in the whitelist\.
++ If you sign in as the root user or an IAM user in account 222222222222, you can perform any actions that are allowed by the allow list\.
+AWS Organizations denies any attempt to perform an action in any service that isn't in the allow list\.
 Also, AWS Organizations denies any attempt to perform one of the CloudTrail configuration actions\.
-+ If you sign in as a user in account 333333333333, you can perform any actions that are allowed by the whitelist and not blocked by the blacklist\.
-AWS Organizations denies any attempt to perform an action that isn't in the whitelist policy and any action that is in the blacklist policy\.
++ If you sign in as a user in account 333333333333, you can perform any actions that are allowed by the allow list and not blocked by the deny list\.
+AWS Organizations denies any attempt to perform an action that isn't in the allow list policy and any action that is in the deny list policy\.
 Also, AWS Organizations denies any attempt to perform one of the CloudTrail configuration actions\.